Fitoussi/geo-my-wp/readme.txt

 * Tweak:  load the member location tab using the bp_setup_nav hook to make it possible to modify it using plugins.
 * Tweak: close user's location info-window when a new window opens.
 * Tweak: set region and language in default args to make it possible to modify it.
+* Tweak: verify that blog ID exists before using it in the query to prevent warning messages.
+* Tweak: apply min-height to multi-select box type Xprofile Fields.
+* Tweak: allow HTML tags in admin and form settings description.
+* Tweak: Make sure coordinates are in float formate before saving to the database.
+* Tweak: save the post title as location name if none provided.
+* Tweak: add premise DB column to the search queries.
+* Tweak: update dashboard links to the new documentation site.
 * Filter: ‘gmw_geocoder_endpoint_args’ to modify the geocoder endpoint args.
 * Filter: ‘gmw_geocoded_location_output’ to modify the geocoder location output.
+* Filter: ‘gmw_form_db_fields’ filter to modify the db_fields of a search query.
+* Hooks: new filter 'gmw_get_location_address_allowed_html' to allow HTML in the address output.
+* Hooks: new filter to modify the content of the gmw excerpt function before the more link is added to it.
+* Hooks: new action hooks before and after form fields.
 * Fix: parseint() icons size to prevent error with info-windows.
 * Fix: directions system doesn't work.
 * Fix: some search queries get locations that belong different object type.
 * Fix: clear user query cache when friendship status changes to allow friendship status to update in GEO my WP results.
+* Fix: remove extra spaces from the address field before it is being geocoded to prevent geocoding issues.
 * Fix: default language in Google map direction link.
 * Fix: issue with the default coordinates of the directions link.
 * Fix: wrong text domain in some places.
 * Fix: Spelling.
 * Fix: trim radius values in dropdown to prevent extra spaces.
+* Fix: location form tabs don't work/switch properly.
+* Fix: remove some Interaction states and other jQuery styling which are no longer needed and cause for conflicts.
+* Fix: Issue with Buddypress Xprofile Custom Fields Type plugin's fields.
+* Fix: issue with the temporary fix for the post status issue.
+* Fix: use empty() instead of false to verify the address in the search results and prevent it from returning blank.
+* Fix: move the 'region' argument to the beginning of google maps URL to prevent the '®ion' rendering issue which results in failed geocoding.
+* Fix: Location form map won't update when changing the address or coordinates if the map marker was previously dragged.
+* Fix: linked address does not work properly.
+* Fix: Verify that the location form values exist when the form first loads to prevent error messages.
+* Fix: location is not being verified when retrieved using the locator button of the location form.
+* Fix: update location in the cache when location updated.
+* Fix: misspelled variable.
 * Japanese translation by Shinsaku IKEDA ( Thank you ).
 * Various improvements, new functions, bugs fix, filters, and deprecated functions.